spinicist/riesling/docs/recon.rst

 * ``--max-its1=N``, ``--max-its0=N``--atol=A``, ``--btol=B``, ``--ctol=C``

-    These are the same as for ``recon-lsq`` and control the inner loop of the optimization (the x update step).
-As this step is warm-started, the default for `max-its` is 1.
-However, this may be insufficient to reach a good approximation of the answer on the first outer iteration,so there is an extra `max-its0` option with a default of 4.
+    These control the inner optimization for ADMM (the x update step), which is solved with LSMR.
+As this step is warm-started, it is possible to control the maximum number of iterations for the zeroth and subsequent steps independently.

 * ``--max-outer-its=N``